koendv/minimal_raspberry_fan/README.md

 The fan used is 5V DC, brushless, 2 wire, **1W max**.

 # Hardware
-The github contains kicad project files.
+The github contains kicad project files and python script for raspbian.
 This is a link to the pcb as an orderable [shared project at oshpark](https://oshpark.com/shared_projects/uS7DB7dc), and these are the components as a [shared project at Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=1c164b36e2).
-The Bill of Materials is small:
+The Bill of Materials is:

 Quant.|Item
 ---|--